 Follow review criteria for most competitive applications

-1-page written description of application detailing:
+1-page written description of application detailing information found in review criteria section

-a.
 Population background information with references (see 1 under review criteria for more details)

-b.
 Basic app purpose / use

-d.
-Conclusion with next steps and lessons learned
+Conclusion with lessons learned

 1-3-minute video showing application being used with voice over detailing how the application works.
 Please note, because we are not requiring you to submit a complete application, feel free to submit a work in progress or a conceptual design.
 The best way to complete this portion of the project is by doing a screen capture of your app in action.
 You can find mobile applications that will easily allow you to do this.
 Search for Screen Recorder in your app store.
 Email email@example.com with any questions or for suggested recorder applications.